Preview

 Remember that with spread betting, get the bet wrong and losses can exceed your stake/deposit so it's important you understand how each market works before setting an appropriate stake size for your bet.

 Please note that this preview is not designed to offer any betting advice or suggestions.
-All prices quoted correct as of 11am on Thursday 9th April 2026.
+All prices quoted correct as of 10:40am on 14th May.
 Price Boosts and other markets will be added closer to kick-off time.

 It's easy to open an account